nihanbir/cpp-game-nihanbir/README.md

 # Klicker

+Simple clicker game made for a school assignment, left clicking the door to open/close it and right click to leave the room.

-Simple clicker game made with SDL using;
+Made with SDL using;

 -State and game loop design patterns